Groupe Casino: The Internationalization of Casino Group (1976–1999)

 In 1976, the internationalization of Casino Group started in the United States with the creation of Casino USA to operate French cafeterias in the USA.
 Restaurants were opened in Phoenix, Arizona, then in Beverly Hills, Santa Monica, Westwood Village, Costa Mesa, and Seattle in California.
 Many convenience businesses also opened their doors under the name Le Petit Casino.

-The Group took over the chain Thriftymart Inc stores which then became Smart & Final Iris.
+The Group took over the chain Thriftimart, Inc. stores which then became Smart & Final Iris.

 Back then, the company owned around 90 retail outlets, all self-service, and implanted mainly in California.
 The internationalization of Casino Group then accelerated until the end of the 1990s with its development across South America.
 In March 1996, Casino Group signed a partnership agreement with Dairy Farm International, one of the biggest groups of supermarkets in Asia.
 A joint company was then created for the development of hypermarkets in the Asian South-East and particularly in Taïwan where a first hypermarket opened in 1998.
 In 1999, Casino Group bought into the capital of Distribution Groups GPA and Grupo Éxito in Brazil and in Colombia.